ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/335605 Hydrocarbon Storage Tank Demolition.md

    1. Remove tank from excavation and place it on a level surface, and block to prevent movement.
 Use screwed plugs to plug any corrosion holes in the tank shell.
    1. The tank must be thoroughly cleaned of any remaining sludge or other residues before transport from the site.
 Tank washwater or other non‑hazardous wastes should be collected separately and properly disposed in accordance with the contractor's Waste Management Plan.
 The tank becomes the property of the Contractor and should be cut up on site and sold as scrap or properly disposed as solid waste.
    1. Document the chain of custody and tank disposal method used.
 Tanks removed from the site should be properly labeled and transported in accordance with local, state, and federal regulations.
-1. SITE ASSESSMENT**
-    1. Soil sample collection and analysis procedures shall be completed in accordance with the contractors Field Procedures Plan.
+1. SITE ASSESSMENT*    1.
+Soil sample collection and analysis procedures shall be completed in accordance with the contractors Field Procedures Plan.
 Samples must be collected by persons who are familiar with the plan and who are certified by the Department of Commerce to perform site assessments, or are working under the supervision of a certified person.
    1. Field instruments including photoionization detectors (PID's), flame ionization detectors (FID's), and portable gas chromatographs (GC's) may be used for field screening of soil samples and to choose samples for lab testing. by a certified lab.
 Field instruments shall be used in accordance with DNR approved techniques, WI Admin.
 Code COM 10, Appendix B.
    1. Soil samples shall be taken following recommended procedures in the DNR publication, “Site Assessments for Underground Tanks” and in the WI Admin.
 Code, COM 10 Appendix B, and submitted to a DNR certified lab for appropriate analysis per DNR requirements.
 Up to Three soil samples and lab tests shall be included in the base bid for each tank, including heating oil tanks less than 4,000 gals.
 If additional samples and lab tests are needed, they will be paid as an extra based on actual costs.
    1. If groundwater is found within the tank excavation, a sample of groundwater must also be properly collected and submitted to lab for appropriate analysis.
 The cost of groundwater testing will be paid as an extra based on actual costs.